Do With

 Join the movement

-We are also asking those inspired by Do With ways of working to share their views on how change can be brought about and their experience of trying to work differently.
+We're asking those inspired by Do With ways of working to share their views on how change can be brought about and their experience of trying to work differently.
 You will have an opportunity to share your views when you register for the event or you can email: [email protected].

 Supporting networks